 Plans for Limehouse Circle Line’ waterbus to Stinkhouse Bridge

-Regular stops would include East London’s famous Stinkhouse Bridge and link 16 housing estates, four parks, an art gallery, a university campus, stadium, superstore and museum along the way.
+Regular stops would include East London’s famous Stinkhouse Bridge and would link four parks, an art gallery, a university campus, museum, stadium, superstore and 16 housing estates along the way.

-Veteran local historian Tom Ridge reveals the waterbus plans at a public meeting at Kingsley Hall next to the Limehouse Cut, where he has joined battle to stop developers encroaching which looks set to end up in the High Court.
+Veteran local historian Tom Ridge revealed the waterbus plans at a public meeting at Kingsley Hall next to East London’s Limehouse Cut, where he has joined battle to stop developers moving in which looks set to end up in the High Court.

-A conservation area would save the former Poplar employment exchange, one reason the council gave for refusing planning permission to pull down the art deco building next to the Cut’ and replacing it with an 11-storey block of flats.
+A conservation area would save the former Poplar employment exchange, one reason the council gave for refusing planning permission to pull down the art deco building next to the Limehouse Cut and replacing it with an 11-storey block of flats.

 The refusal has lead developers to start judicial review proceedings in the High Court, claiming the conservation designation is unlawful and should be revoked.